Leonard Fournette Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 - He added eight receptions for 45 yards in the passing game.

-- In his last three games, Fournette has rushed for 154 yards (51.3 per game) on 34 carries with one touchdown.
+- Over his last three outings, Fournette has piled up 154 rushing yards (51.3 per game) on 34 attempts with one touchdown.

 Fournette's Tampa Bay Teammates